Royal New Zealand College of General Practitioners: National Advisory Council

-Education Advisory Group

-The EAG provides our Board, chief executive and management team with expert advice for our education and training programmes, including GPEP for registrars, Fellowship Assessment standards, and continuing professional development for Fellows.

 Other representative groups

 Faculties and Sub-faculties

 College faculties are based on geographical areas, and include: Northland, Auckland, Waikato/Bay of Plenty, Gisborne, Hawkes Bay, Manawatu, Taranaki, Wellington, Nelson-Marlborough, Canterbury, Otago, and Southland.

 Faculty representation sallow members to be involved in discussion and decision-making at a regional level.
 All college members are automatically assigned to a regional faculty and will receive information about faculty activities directly.

 Te Akoranga a Māui

 The College's Māori representative group Te Akoranga a Māui is involved in every part of its work, from strategic level to operational level.
 Membership of Te Akoranga a Māui are open to members who identify as Māori.

 The name of Te Akoranga a Māui holds special significance for its members and for the College.
 Māui refers to Sir Māui Pōmare, the first Māori doctor to graduate from any medical school, and Akoranga means teaching, learning and education.

-With more than 150 members, Te Akoranga a Māui is proud to be the first indigenous representative group established in any Australian or New Zealand medical college.
+With more than 150 members, Te Akoranga a Māui is the first indigenous representative group established in any Australian or New Zealand medical college.